 Here’s another thing that comes into play when you’re beefing up your home’s air barrier through air sealing and duct sealing: ventilation.
 An airtight home is great for keeping your home cool in summer and warm in winter.
 But without a little help, it’s not so great for ventilation.

-Any time we make these sort of adjustments for a client, we also check to see if the home needs mechanical ventilation.
+Any time we make these sorts of adjustments for a client, we also check to see if the home needs mechanical ventilation.
 Here in Atlanta, ventilating whole-house dehumidifiers or ERVs are the best options for mechanical ventilation.
 These systems ensure your home always receives the right amount of fresh air from the outdoors, filtered and (when needed) dehumidified.

 That covers everything.
 But remember: Every home is unique.